swcarpentry/python-novice-gapminder/episodes/06-libraries.md

 ~~~
 {: .output}

-*   Have to refer to each item with the library's name.
+*   Have to refer to each item with the module's name.
     *   `math.cos(pi)` won't work: the reference to `pi`
         doesn't somehow "inherit" the function's reference to `math`.

-## Use `help` to find out more about a library's contents.
+## Use `help` to learn about the contents of a library module.

 *   Works just like help for a function.